 Annual program that evaluates community-driven applications for traffic calming on various residential blocks across San Francisco.
-After evaluating, the program will design and construct traffic calming projects on those blocks that have been accepted into the Traffic Calming Program based on criteria that include speeds, collisions, volumes, and adjacent land uses.
-A total of 80-100 applications are typically received by the SFMTA each year, and approximately 45-55 projects are constructed annually.
+After evaluating, the program will design and construct traffic calming projects on those blocks that have been accepted into the Traffic Calming Program based on criteria that include speeds, annually.

-ST031: Program: Citywide Neighborway Design and Implementation
+Design and Implementation

-Plan, design and construct improvements to create a safe and accessible network of Neighborways throughout the City.
-Neighborways are local streets with low vehicle volumes and low speeds designed to facilitate safe and comfortable connections to local destinations for people walking and biking.
-They are a cost-effective tool for making bicycling accessible to more people.
-The program allows the SFMTA to be responsive to community priorities and to more nimbly take advantage of coordination opportunities (e.g., green infrastructure projects).
-Community outreach and engagement activities will be conducted for individual corridors and could include public open houses, pop-up events, community walkthroughs, and online surveys.
+Provides annual funding to coordinate and implement collisions, volumes, and adjacent land uses.
+A total of 80projects to improve walking, bicycling, traffic calming, 100 applications are typically received by the SFMTA each and safety within school zones.
+Specific locations will year, and approximately 45-55 projects are constructed be identified primarily through the Notice of Intent (NOI) process, and also by participating with various committees that plan paving, curb ramp, and other ST031: Program: Citywide Neighborway construction-related work.
+Improvements include: striping and signing changes, signal hardware or timing modifications, addition/modification of raised elements Plan, design and construct improvements to create a safe such as safe hit posts and concrete islands/bulb-outs, and accessible network of Neighborways throughout etc. Funding would support the installation of measures the City.
+Neighborways are local streets with low vehicle with an estimated 10-15 construction projects annually. volumes and low speeds designed to facilitate safe and This project will also formalize the method for analyzing comfortable connections to local destinations for people and determining locations for traffic calming treatments walking and biking.
+They are a cost-effective tool for within school zones. making bicycling accessible to more people.
+The program allows the SFMTA to be responsive to community priorities ST040: Program: Quick & Effective Pedestrian and to more nimbly take advantage of coordination opportunities (e.g., green infrastructure projects).
+Safety Community outreach and engagement activities will be Continue to implement paint and signal timing changes conducted for individual corridors and could include public open houses, pop-up events, community walkthroughs, and online surveys.
 Following community outreach, the project moves onto conceptual design, legislation, and implementation of proposed measures.
 Example streets could include 26th St, Anza St, Steiner St, Phelps St, and 34th Ave.